lina-boljka/lina-boljka.github.io/_pages/cv.md

 * January 2023 - January 2024: Member of the European Geophysical Union (EGU).
 * November 2022 - October 2023: Organizing events at Geophysical Institute & VTIS.
 * June 2022: Session chair at conferences (23rd conference on Atmosphere and Ocean Fluid Dynamics and 2022 Storm tracks Workshop).
-* Feb 2022 - Oct 2023: Member of the board for Slovenians in Scandinavia at VTIS.
-Oct 2021 Oct 2023 Columnist for Finance Manager (Slovenian finance magazine).
+* February 2022 - October 2023: Member of the board for Slovenians in Scandinavia at VTIS.
+* October 2021 - October 2023: Columnist for Finance Manager (Slovenian finance magazine).
 * October 2020 - October 2022: Member of several hiring committees at the University of Bergen.
 * August 2019 - present: Member of the Society of the Slovenians educated abroad (VTIS).
 * Summer 2018 - Autumn 2023: Reviewer for various journals & funding agencies: National Science Foundation, npj Climate and Atmospheric Science, One Earth, Journal of Geophysical Research: Atmospheres, Journal of the Atmospheric Sciences, Journal of Climate, Geophysical Research Letters, Quarterly Journal of the Royal Meteorological Society, Climate Dynamics, and others.
 * Spring 2018 - present: Member of the Young Earth System Scientist Community (YESS).
-* Spring 2017: Member of the organising committee for the PhD visiting scientist (Uni versity of Reading).
+* Spring 2017: Member of the organising committee for the PhD visiting scientist (University of Reading).
 * September 2015 - June 2016: Organised Large-scale dynamics weekly group meetings (University of Reading).
 * Aug 2014 - Feb 2026: Member of the Slovenian Meteorological Society (SMD).